raystack/optimus/docs/docs/development/building-plugin.md

 	return models.PluginAnswer{}, false
 }

-// DefaultTaskConfig are a set of key value pair which will be embedded in job
+// DefaultConfig are a set of key value pair which will be embedded in job
 // specification.
 These configs can be requested by the docker container before
 // execution
+// PluginConfig Value can contain valid go templates and they will be parsed at
+// runtime
-func (n *Neo) DefaultTaskConfig(ctx context.Context, request models.DefaultTaskConfigRequest) (models.DefaultTaskConfigResponse, error) {
+func (n *Neo) DefaultConfig(ctx context.Context, request models.DefaultConfigRequest) (*models.DefaultConfigResponse, error) {
 	start, _ := findAnswerByName("Start", request.Answers)
 	end, _ := findAnswerByName("End", request.Answers)

-	conf := []models.TaskPluginConfig{
+	conf := []models.PluginConfig{
 		{
 			Name:  "RANGE_START",
 			Value: start.Value,